Public Internet Services

 All said, what is the difference between running your own closed ActivityPub instance, and using a custom-built API?
 Shouldn't the former be similar to running your own BBS or forum?
 It seems like an online service is going to be a lot more influenced by the users than by the technology stack.

 Consensus around protocols means the arena is maturing, and approaching lock-in.
 So it should also be becoming accessible with multiple implementations and good tooling.

 At this point, I am practically arguing against E-mail using a shared protocol.
 Isn't that ridiculous?

 E-mail is not public.
 Social media is public and inherently faster-moving.
 It is not the same as E-mail.
 The power and social dynamics are very different — arguably even between how different social networks function.

-This is a good time for me to admit that I don't respect social media.
+I don't respect social media.
 It has organized rebellions in Tunisia and Hong Kong, and caused people to lose their jobs, friends, and lives.
 It is manipulable from Russia to Wall Street; used to experiment and troll; and can be collected and follow you to the ends of the Earth.
-I don't want it to be an irreplaceable facet of my identity, and I think it's wise not to use it for anything important.
+I don't want it to be an irreplaceable facet of my identity, and I think it's unwise to use it for anything important.
 Unsafe, unhealthy, unwise.

 As someone who spends my days and nights building software, I want to find something that won't become a vulnerability or cause someone to lash out at me for my identity.